 I’ve said elsewhere that I was a little late coming to the Guardians Of The Galaxy party.
 At first I wasn’t a fan but when a pre-Avengers: Endgame rewatch required seeing it again I was won over.
 So when Volume Three was announced I was quite excited.
 Excited to the point of writing an anticipation piece about it.
 I’ve also spoken about the lovely time that was had when Jill was over here and we went to see Ant Man And The Wasp: Quantumania.
 Sadly, for me, there were two high spots: getting to see it with Jilly and the Guardians Of The Galaxy: Vol.3 trailer.
 I remember thinking that there was more humour, heart, and creativity in the trailer than the film.

 So, what do we have to look forward to in Guardians Of The Galaxy: Vol.3?
 It has been touted as the final part of a trilogy.
 That is always a worry when you have an ensemble cast; you always worry that a few of them might not make it to the end credits.
 Think they won’t do it?
-Ask Wash in Serenity!
-Obviously I’m not going to say who is still a living, breathing member of the Guardians at this stage; I don’t want to be accused of spoilerage!
+We’ve seen it plenty of times!
+Obviously, I’m not going to say who is still a living, breathing member of the Guardians at this stage; I don’t want to be accused of spoilerage!
 I will just say that every one of the Guardians will cause you to have a “heart in the mouth, is this it?” moment!

 We’ll All Fly Away Together…One Last Time